Work as

 Ask me a question!

-We are looking for a driven Electrical Technician with a passion for high-tech machine building.
+We are looking for a driven Electrician with a passion for high-tech mechanical engineering.

-With skill and precision, you will take care of the electrical assembly of components, sensors and cabling in our automotive machines, always with an eye for the highest quality standards because that is what we stand for!
+With skill and precision you will take care of the electrical assembly of components, sensors and cabling in our automotive machines, always with an eye for the highest quality standards because that’s what we stand for!
+You can think of single welding cells to complex automated production lines.
+This provides variety and challenge in your work and makes you feel like a fish in water within AWL.

 But that’s not all!
-Together with our enthusiastic project team, you will ensure that our machines are transported flawlessly and commissioned successfully at locations all over the world.
+You will be working together with an enthusiastic project team and together you will ensure that our machines are transported smoothly and commissioned successfully at locations around the world.
+You make an important contribution to this.
+After all, you get to install the machine you made at the customer’s site.
+How cool is that?

-In this independent position, you will be part of a dynamic project team with various disciplines that work well together.
+In this independent position, you will be part of a project team consisting of various disciplines that work well together.
+Think for example of fellow Mechanical Engineers, but also PLC / Robot Programmers and a Project Coordinator.

 This will be your day